You spend hours writing the most fascinating, well-researched blog post…

 Even better than using a boring old positive superlative, use a negative one for extra clicks.
 A study by Outbrain found that using negative superlatives is actually significantly more effective than using positive ones in your headlines.

-BuzzFeed has determined that questions in headlines often fail, so as a general rule, avoid using them in your headlines.
+BuzzFeed has determined that questions in headlines often fail, so as a general rule, avoid using them.
 Remember, unless you ask the perfect question and know your audience exceedingly well, you might not get the answer you want from your reader.

 If you are going to use a question-style headline, BuzzFeed determined that the most effective of the bunch are “how” questions such as…